 Otolaryngologists.
 Doctors who specialize in the diagnosis and treatment of conditions of the ear, nose, and throat.
 People with Paget’s disease may see an otolaryngologist for some of the complications of their disease.

 Rheumatologists.
 Doctors who specialize in diagnosing and treating disorders of the joints and muscles.

 X ray.
 A test in which an x-ray beam is passed through the body to create a two-dimensional picture of the bones.
 X rays are used to diagnose Paget’s disease.

-The NIAMS gratefully acknowledges the assistance of the following individuals in the preparation and review this booklet: Kenneth W. Lyles, M.D., Professor of Medicine, Duke University and VA Medical Centers, Durham, NC; G. David Roodman, M.D., Ph.D., Professor of Medicine and Vice Chair for Research, Department of Medicine, University of Pittsburgh School of Medicine, Pittsburgh, PA; Charlene Waldman, Executive Director, The Paget Foundation, New York; Joan A. McGowan, Ph.D., Director, Division of Musculoskeletal Diseases, NIAMS; and William J. Sharrock, Ph.D., Director, Integrated Physiology and Genetics of Bone Program, Division of Musculoskeletal Diseases, NIAMS.
+The NIAMS gratefully acknowledges the assistance of the following individuals in the preparation and review of the original version of this publication: Kenneth W. Lyles, M.D., Professor of Medicine, Duke University and VA Medical Centers, Durham, NC; G. David Roodman, M.D., Ph.D., Professor of Medicine and Vice Chair for Research, Department of Medicine, University of Pittsburgh School of Medicine, Pittsburgh, PA; Charlene Waldman, Executive Director, The Paget Foundation, New York, NY; Joan A. McGowan, Ph.D., Director, Division of Musculoskeletal Diseases, NIAMS/NIH; and William J. Sharrock, Ph.D., Director, Integrated Physiology and Genetics of Bone Program, Division of Musculoskeletal Diseases, NIAMS/NIH.

 For updates and questions about statistics, please contact:

 Centers for Disease Control and Prevention’s National Center for Health Statistics

 NIH Osteoporosis and Related Bone Diseases ~ National Resource Center

 Bethesda, MD 20892-3676